Teksta versija

 [13 June 2013]

-16. An authority into the possession of which the property referred to in Paragraph 15 of these Transitional Provisions has been transferred without consideration under a statement regarding valuation of property and the State Revenue Service, if the relevant property has not been transferred into possession, shall transfer this property, by a deed of acceptance and delivery, into possession, security and sale to a sworn bailiff of a regional court to which he or she is assigned and in the territory of which the relevant property is located in accordance with the provisions of Section 71 of the Law on Bailiffs.
-The deed of acceptance and delivery shall be accompanied by court rulings and notarial deeds regarding termination of an inheritance case, and documents containing information regarding the quantity of property and claims of creditors.
+16. An authority into the possession of which the property referred to in Paragraph 15 of these Transitional Provisions has been transferred without consideration under a statement on the appraisal of property and the State Revenue Service, if the relevant property has not been transferred into possession, shall transfer this property, by a deed of acceptance and delivery, into possession, security and sale to a sworn bailiff of the regional court to which he or she is assigned and in the territory of which the relevant property is located in accordance with the provisions of Section 71 of the Law on Bailiffs.
+The deed of acceptance and delivery shall be accompanied by court rulings and notarial deeds on the termination of an inheritance case and documents containing information on the quantity of property and claims of creditors.
 If a creditor has brought a claim before a court, the property referred to in Paragraph 15 of these Transitional Provisions shall be transferred to a sworn bailiff for management, security and sale within a month from the day when a court ruling has entered into effect in the relevant case.

 [13 June 2013]